juhasev/sample-ninja-help/projects.md

 #### Online
 Select **online** to start fielding the project.
 The project will begin fielding automatically at the configured **start date and time**.

+#### Paused
+Select **Paused** to halt sampling for the project.
+Any outstanding invitees can still access the project.

 #### Offline
-Use the **offline** status to take the project temporarily offline.
-When **offline**, no new respondents can start the survey.
-However, any interviews in progress are allowed to finish normally.
+Use the **offline** status to temporarily disable the project.
+When **offline**, new respondents cannot start the survey.
+However, any interviews in progress can be completed normally.

 #### Closed
 Use the **closed** mode to close the study permanently.
 In **closed** mode, anybody currently taking in progress can finish usually.
+All new starts will be terminated.

 #### Archived
 When the project is **archived**, no more respondents are allowed to start or complete it.